-By road, the town has excellent links within or with neighboring countries.
-It is about 487 km from Lusaka and there are reliable and timed coaches running between Livingstone City and Lusaka.
+By road, the town has excellent links within or with neighbouring countries.
+It is about 487 km from Lusaka and therefore it is about a 6 hour drive from Lusaka.
+There are reliable and timed coaches running between Livingstone City and Lusaka.
 From the south you can use Chirundu (Zimbabwe) or Kazungula (Botswana) border posts.

 There's abundant accommodation within or near Livingstone.
-There are Hotels, Lodges and Guest houses (Bed and Breakfast).
-The following are some of the hotels and lodges;1.THE Royal Livingstone Hotel
+In fact there are well over 100 Livingstone hotels, lodges and guesthouses (Bed and Breakfast)!
+The following are just some of the hotels and lodges;

 Also on Mosi-oa-tunya road is the Protea Hotel.
 The friendly staff compliments the excellent and comfortable rooms.

 Located on Nakatindi road, with an exciting view of the Zambezi River, it has a lounge, a bar and a dining room.
-The club guarantees you quality service at your disposal.
+The River Club guarantees you quality service at your disposal.

 The New Fairmount Hotel, with over 400 rooms is situated right in the centre of Livingstone City and therefore offers accessibility to all that Livingstone has to offer.

-Located on the banks of the Zambezi river, the lodge has a beautiful scenery with a friendly atmosphere.
+Tongabezi lodge is located on the banks of the Zambezi River, the lodge has beautiful scenery with a friendly atmosphere.

-The Wasawange Lodge, is conveniently situated only two minutes’ drive from the Harry Mwaanga Nkumbula International Airport, with the Victoria Falls, one of the wonders of the world, only some 8 Kilometers away.
+The Wasawange Lodge, is conveniently situated only two minutes’ drive from the Harry Mwaanga Nkumbula International Airport, with the Victoria Falls, one of the wonders of the world, only some 8 Kilometres away.